danielChuks/unique-number-dappGame/workshop.md

       Express rule of the game are outlined to the players and what they need too win is clear.

       The funds change ownership when there is a winner

+It actually okay if your answers differs from mine, if you are confident your answers are correct you can proceed with this workshop.

+# 2.0.2 Data Definition

+In the next context of this workshop, we would be going through thorogh definition of data types equivalents of the values we used in our answers from the previous section.
+Also, in this step we'll be deciding what functions our participants will have.